 Why does eBay have this policy?

 High quality images improve the buying experience.
-Listings that follow these guidelines are more likely to result in a sale and show up in Google or other search engines.
+Listings and products that follow these guidelines are more likely to result in a sale and show up in Google or other search engines.